 Not Enough Light

 If your African violet plant is not blooming, the most common cause is that the plant is not receiving enough sunlight.
 African violet houseplants thrive in bright, indirect sunlight.
 Bright indirect light can be found in places close to an east-facing window or a few feet back from an unobstructed southern or western window.
 If the southern or western window has something like a sheer curtain or natural shade from a tree or building outside, the plant can be placed a little closer.
 Avoid direct sunlight and keep the plant away from any open vents and drafty windows.
+Check out our lighting guide blog here.
 Rotate the plant now and then to ensure all the leaves get equal sunlight.
+If you don’t have a location with ideal lighting for your African Violet, use a Grow Light!

 Uneven Watering Routine